joshcough/HaskellStarter/README.md

     > cabal install github

-## Cabal
+### Cabal

 While ghci is useful for playing with Haskell code, it doesn't enable you to build libraries and programs.
-Cabal (Common Architecture for Building Applications and Libraries) is the canonacal tool for building Haskell code.
+Cabal (Common Architecture for Building Applications and Libraries) is installed with the Haskell Platform, and is the canonacal tool for building Haskell code.
 This section explains using cabal, but where it lacks, you can get more info at: http://www.haskell.org/cabal/.

-### Getting Started
+#### Getting Started with Cabal

 A few helpful commands for getting started with Cabal: